-The items in the balance sheet at 31st March 2024 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the balance sheet at 31st March 2025 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainty Effect if actual results differ from assumptions Property, plant and equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the OPCC/Group will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful lives of assets are reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £36k for every year that useful lives had to be reduced.
+It is estimated that the annual depreciation charge for buildings would increase by £53k for every year that useful lives had to be reduced.
 Property, plant and equipment Where there is no market-based evidence of fair value because of the specialist nature of the asset, depreciated replacement cost (DRC) is used as an estimate of fair value.
-68% of the closing net book value of the OPCC's land and buildings is valued on this basis.
+71% of the closing net book value of the OPCC's land and buildings is valued on this basis.
 The DRC values are reset each year using the 'instant build 'approach using the latest available indices.
 External valuers' are engaged to undertake the valuation.
 The indices used in the calculation can fluctuate year on year based on local market conditions.
-During 2023/24 the value of the 'specialised' land and buildings increased by £7.2m.
+During 2024/25 the value of the 'specialised' land and buildings decreased by £0.7m.

-Property, plant and equipment 32% of the closing net book value of the OPCC's building are valued based on the open market value in their existing use i.e office accommodation.
-The OPCC/Group's external valuers provided valuations for all of these assets as at the 31st December 2023. buildings £26.9m. to fall by book value of the land and using market evidence is the value of these would need 25% to have a material n the PCC balance sheet.
+Property, plant and equipment 29% of the closing net book value of the OPCC's building are valued based on the open market value in their existing use i.e office accommodation. buildings £24.5m. t to fall by ook value of the land and using market evidence is he value of these would need 24% to have a material n the PCC balance sheet.
 Pensions liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the OPCC/Group with expert advice about the assumptions to be applied.
-The effects on the net pension liability of changes in individual assumptions can be measured.
-Sensitivities are shown below.
-However, the assumptions interact in complex ways.
-During 2023/24, the OPCC's actuaries advised that the net pensions liability had decreased by £34k as a result of changes to the financial and demographic assumptions

-Sensitivity of pension on liabilities: Local Government Pension Sch eme

-Change in assump £000

-0.1% decrease in re 6,645

-nember life expectancy 11,771

-0.1% increase in salary increase rate 296

-0.1% increase in the pension increase rate 6,471

-on liabilities: Police Pension Schemes

-Change in assumptions £000

-0.5% increase in real discount rate 1,570,896

-member life expectancy 1,746,080

-0.25% increase in i 1,786,875

-0.25% increase in s salary increase rate 1,726,241
+A firm of consulting actuaries is engaged to provide the OPCC/Group with expert advice about the assumptions to be applied. of change can be m shown be However, complex of OPCC's a pensions ceiling ad £282m as the assumptions interact in ways.
+During 2024/25, the actuaries advised that the net liability (prior to the credit justment) had decreased by a result of changes to the and demographic Sensitivity of pension on liabilities: Local Government Pension Sch eme Change in assump tions £000 0.1% decrease in re 5,420 nember life expectancy 10,271 0.1% increase in salary increase rate 248 0.1% increase in the pension increase rate 5,323 on liabilities: Police Pension Schemes Change in assumptions £000 0.5% increase in real discount rate 1,386,355 1 year increase in member life expectancy 1,523,641 0.25% increase in inflation 1,559,303 0.25% increase in s salary increase rate 1,510,685